 Looking for ways to engage your curious student in food science?
 Or, need to add to your homeschooling STEM lessons?

-Click on the below links for FREE downloads.
+Click on the below links for downloads.

 FOR THE CLASSROOM

 Great in notebooks, or in a picture frame on the wall of your home classroom!
 The steps in the scientific method in a kid-friendly format:

 Even preschool-aged scientists need a lab notebook!
 Easy format for students to record their observations with big handwriting and hand-drawn pictures:

 Lab notebooks for elementary students encourage skills like critical thinking, collecting data, and interpreting results.
 The formatting of this notebook helps guide students to record observations using the scientific method – similar to how they’ll conduct an experiment in a high school (or professional) setting.